Responsible & clean manufacturing is at the center of our core values.

 Furthermore, since "doubling the useful life of clothing from one year to two years reduces emissions over the year by 24% ", Justin Allen focuses on providing high quality, high durability clothing that ensures the clothes coming from our factories are made to last.

-Over 1600 factory workers have a safe, clean place to work, eat, live and play.
+Ethically produced over 1600 factory workers have a safe, clean place to work, eat, live and play.

-Well being is very important to us, which is why Justin Allen sponsors dormitories, meals and recreational facilities for all our workers.
+Wellbeing is very important to us, which is why Justin Allen sponsors dormitories, meals and recreational facilities for all our workers.
 In Cambodia, our workers are part of Eat Well Program, where health and nutrition is placed at top priority.
 The program ensures that our efforts are dedicated towards workers eating properly and eating enough to live a healthy life.

 Weekly football matches are also organised to ensure that the workers are staying active and have fun with each other.